There is a lot to do in West Kelowna over spring break and below is just a short list of some of the activities that children and adults can take in.

 10. Hit the driving range at Two Eagles or Golf at Two Eagles or Shannon Lake (opening dates in March)

-11. Indoor playplace for the little kids at Just For Fun
+11. Indoor playplace for the little kids at Just 4 Fun.

-13. Bring out those wheels and go for a bike ride along Gellatly Bay or a rollerblade around the paved track at Westbank Centre park.
+14. Bring out those wheels and go for a bike ride along Gellatly Bay.

 15. Check out the skateboard park on Old Okanagan Hwy or the skate park and pump track on Quail Lane.